szaydel/omnios-packer/README.md

 In addition to the templates for baseboxes intended for public consumption, this repository contains templates for largely internal-only use baseboxes.
-This exist as separate templates because some of our internal projects have additional configuration requirements that aren't appropriate or useful for public users of OmniOS (e.g. data pools).
+These exist as separate templates because some of our internal projects have additional configuration requirements that aren't appropriate or useful for public users of OmniOS (e.g. data pools, slightly higher default memory allocations, etc.).

 These templates may not be updated for every release of OmniOS, as they are typically only built on an as-needed basis.